Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 [***Jekyll:***](https://jekyllrb.com/) is a popular static site generator that can be used to create documentation websites.
 It uses Markdown and Liquid templating to generate static HTML pages.

+## Conclusion

+Your choice of techstack depends on taste, and what problems your trying to solve.
+Next time, I need a front-end, going to play with [HTMX](https://github.com/bigskysoftware/htmx) or [Svelte](https://kit.svelte.dev/docs/adapter-static).